Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 The average prices reported from various cities was not what I expected.

 And New York has notoriously high grocery prices.
-However, milk in New York City was shown to be cheaper than in Minneapolis.
+However, milk in New York City was also shown to be cheaper than in Minneapolis.

 However, milk prices don’t tell the whole story.
 This report from the Missouri Department of Economic Development rates the cost of living per state.
 It ranks costs including groceries, housing and more.